department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 <div class="va-introtext">

-Do you have a disability related to your military service that prevents you from driving?
-If you do, you may be able to get a VA automobile allowance or other disability compensation or benefits.
+Find out if you can get a VA automobile allowance if you're a Veteran living with a service-connected disability that prevents you from driving.
+Our automotive adaptive-equipment grants can help you buy or update a vehicle with special features that enable you to drive.
+Learn how to file a claim.

 </div>